 Such surveys yield more accurate results than direct surveys, which include customer surveys and experts’ judgments.
 Moreover, these results provide a deeper knowledge of the needs of the consumers.
 This information can be leveraged to tweak the product.

-However, indirect surveys, too, fail to provide a true image of consumers’ buying behavior.
+However, indirect surveys, too, fail to provide an actual image of consumers’ buying behavior.

 How Does Willingness to Pay Affect Businesses?